-As I said earlier, it is literally a point and shoots a handgun.
+As I said earlier, it is literally a point-and-shoot handgun.
 They are accurate for center mass self-defense shooting, not for competitive or longer-distance shooting.

 The point is you want something which goes bang when you need to defend yourself from an attack.
 Something you don't have to worry about having to cock a hammer or pull back the slide.